 If you’re wondering what someone is feeling about you, beware.
 The 4 of Cups is warning you that they easily get bored in relationships and you will not be able to hold their undivided attention.

 The 4 of Cups can also mean that a relationship with the person you’re pursuing isn’t all it is cracked up to be.
-In any case, the relationship is doomed for failure (to reveal your partner's true intentions, you should use a Tarot spread which does so, I have one in my Love Tarot Spreads e-book).
+In any case, the relationship is doomed for failure (to reveal your partner's true intentions, you should check out my Love Tarot Meanings e-book).

 The Four of Cups in a Business Reading